josephxbrick/documentorganizer/README.md

-# Table of contents: a Sketch plugin
+# Document Organizer: a Sketch plugin

 Note: this plugin requires Sketch 53.2 or above.

+This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document

+# Table of contents and page numbering

-This sketch plugin creates a table of contents (TOC) for artboards on the current page.
-If your document has sections, it will organize the table of contents into sections.
+The plugin creates a table of contents (TOC) for artboards on the current page.
+If your document has sections, it will organize the TOC into sections.
 It will also page-number your artboards for you.
 Here is an example of what that looks like:

 <img src="/readme_images/toc_image_newest.png" width="900">

 You can customize the look of it however you want, as the TOC is created from symbols that you can customize the look of.
-Note that it does not support text wrapping of the page or section names.
+Note that the table of contents does not yet suppport text wrapping.

 ## Setting up the TOC

 You'll need to set up your document in a particular way in order for the plug-in to create your table of contents.
 The tocsample.sketch file in this repository is set up in that way.

 Note that it doesn't matter how your artboards are ordered in the layer list.
-The plug-in will use the left-to-right or top-to-bottom order that the artboards are arranged in, so all artboards need to be arranged in a single horizontal row or a single vertical column.
-(The plug-in will figure out which.)
+The plug-in will use the left-to-right order that the artboards are arranged in when all artboards are arranged in a single horizontal row.
+You can also put each section's artboards into their own horizontal row and stack these sections vertically.
+In either case, make sure that the artboards in each row have their tops aligned.

-The plugin does not support placing artboards on top of artboards, which is a practice I don't quite understand.
+The plugin does not support positioning artboards on top of other artboards.

-For the TOC to use sections, each section must start with a section-heading artboard.
-Again, check out the sample sketch file to see the setup.
+For the TOC to use sections, each section must start with a section-heading artboard, which is identified by containing an instance of the page- symbol (see below).
+Artboards that represent pages of a section need to contain an instance of the yyyyyyyy symbol.
+Again, check out tocsample.sketch in this repository.

 ### The TOC group